 - 1. The Gambling Commission (the Commission) regulates gambling

-in the public interest.
-It does so by keeping crime out of
+authorities.
+It does so by keeping crime out of gambling, by

-gambling, by ensuring that gambling is conducted fairly and openly,
+ensuring that gambling is conducted fairly and openly, and by

-and by protecting children and vulnerable people from being harmed
+protecting children and vulnerable people from being harmed or

 advice to government on gambling in Britain.